 THE 1970 SASKATCHEWAN TOUR

-Leslie spent much of the year's first 8 months in Huggett Family manager mode.
-On the 20th of September, after completing a week of shows at the NAC in Ottawa, the Huggetts flew to the province of Saskatchewan for a month's tour under the sponsorship of Barbara Cass-Beggs and The Saskatchewan Junior Concert Society.
+Leslie spent much of the year's first eight months in manager mode, and on September 20th, after a week of shows at the NAC in Ottawa, the Huggetts flew to Saskatchewan for a month's tour under the sponsorship of Barbara Cass-Beggs and The Saskatchewan Junior Concert Society.